Majorana zero modes in gate-defined germanium hole nanowires: Model

 where $\Delta_0$ is the proximity-induced superconducting gap at zero magnetic field, $B_c$ is the critical magnetic field of the superconductor, and $\Theta$ is the Heaviside step function ensuring that the superconducting gap is zero for any $|B|\geq B_c$.
 One can take $B_c$ to be the approximate field value where the bulk gap of the parent superconductor is closed by the applied field as observed experimentally.
 For concreteness, we focus on a Ge/Al heterostructure in this work, where we take the critical field of the Al strip to be $B_c=3$~T~\cite{Nichele2017,Suominen2017}.
 We note that a more elaborate treatment of the proximity effect should explicitly include the tunneling between the superconductor and the Ge.
 Such a description could then also capture the regime of strong coupling~\cite{Sau2010,Stanescu2010,Cole2015,Reeg2018}, where the induced superconducting gap as well as the underlying Ge band structure parameters get renormalized~\cite{Adelsberger2023}.
 However, for the present purpose, a minimal description of the proximity-induced superconducting pairing as given in Eq.~(\ref{eq:sc_pairing}) is sufficient to capture the important qualitative features of the system in the regime of weak coupling between the superconductor and the Ge.
 If necessary, the theory can be generalized to include the self-energy effect describing the proximity effect, but such a generalization is unnecessary and not useful at this early stage where the goal is to see if the Ge-based MZM platform is a feasible idea or not.

-Just like the effective parameters entering the effective normal-state Hamiltonian given in Eq.~(\ref{eq:eff2band}), the size of the effective superconducting gap that is opened in the lowest subband of the proximitized 1D channel is in general geometry-dependent~\cite{Mao2012}.
-As such, extracting the exact low-energy behavior of proximitized Ge hole channels in an experimentally realistic setting is a highly non-trivial problem that we will not attempt to solve in completeness (this should not be done without a detailed knowledge of the actual experimental system being used searching for MZMs in Ge nanowires since all the details would matter at a quantitative, but not a qualitative, level).
+Extracting the exact low-energy behavior of proximitized Ge hole channels in an experimentally realistic setting is a highly non-trivial problem that we will not attempt to solve in completeness (this should not be done without a detailed knowledge of the actual experimental system being used searching for MZMs in Ge nanowires since all the details would matter at a quantitative, but not a qualitative, level).
 Instead, in the next section, we present model calculations for various wire geometries and a wide range of additional parameters such as strain and electric field, and based on these results we critically discuss the experimental feasibility of MZMs in Ge hole nanowires.
 While we do provide quantitative estimates for the maximal topological gaps that are achievable in a given wire geometry, our main focus lies on identifying general trends that describe the qualitative behavior of the system.